eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/InstallCycloneDDS-CXX/building-cxx-windows.md

 ### Building

-To build the Cyclone DDS CXX, go into the folder directory and create a &quot;build&quot; folder to keep all the build files.
+To build the Cyclone DDS CXX, browse to the folder directory and create a &quot;build&quot; folder to retain all the build files.

 ```
 $ cd cyclonedds-cxx